Painted turtle: Conservation

+The iconic painted turtle is popular in British Columbia, and the province is spending to save the painted turtle as only a few thousand turtles remain in the entire province.

 Much is written about the different factors that threaten the painted turtle, but they are unquantified, with only inferences of relative importance.
 A primary threat category is habitat loss in various forms.
 Related to water habitat, there is drying of wetlands, clearing of aquatic logs or rocks (basking sites), and clearing of shoreline vegetation, which allows more predator access or increased human foot traffic.
 Related to nesting habitat, urbanization or planting can remove needed sunny soils.

 Another significant human impact is roadkill—dead turtles, especially females, are commonly seen on summer roads.
 In addition to direct killing, roads genetically isolate some populations.
 Localities have tried to limit roadkill by constructing underpasses, highway barriers, and crossing signs.
 Oregon has introduced public education on turtle awareness, safe swerving, and safely assisting turtles across the road.

 In the West, human-introduced bass, bullfrogs, and especially snapping turtles, have increased the predation of hatchlings.
 Outside the Southeast, where sliders are native, released pet red-eared slider turtles increasingly compete with painted turtles.
 In cities, increased urban predators (raccoons, canines, and felines) may impact painted turtles by eating their eggs.

 Other factors of concern for the painted turtles include over-collection from the wild, released pets introducing diseases or reducing genetic variability, pollution, boating traffic, angler's hooks (the turtles are noteworthy bait-thieves), wanton shooting, and crushing by agricultural machines or golf course lawnmowers or all-terrain vehicles.
 Gervais and colleagues note that research itself impacts the populations and that much funded turtle trapping work has not been published.
 They advocate discriminating more on what studies are done, thereby putting fewer turtles into scientists' traps.
 Global warming represents an uncharacterized future threat.

 As the most common turtle in Nova Scotia, the eastern painted turtle is not listed under the Species at Risk Act for conservation requirements.